Kateryna Bilokur: Creative period

-In the spring of 1940, Bilokur heard on the radio a song "Or was I not the viburnum on the meadow" performed by Oksana Petrusenko.
+In the spring of 1940, Bilokur heard on the radio a song called "Or was I not the viburnum on the meadow", performed by Oksana Petrusenko.
 The song impressed Bilokur so much that she wrote a letter to the singer, enclosing a drawing of a viburnum on a piece of canvas.
-The drawing struck the singer, and she, after consulting with friends - Vasily Kasiyan and Pavel Tychina - turned to the Folk Art Center.
-Soon, an order was received in Poltava - to go to the Bogdanivka village, find Bilokur, and inquire about her works.
+Much impressed by the drawing the singer, after consulting with her friends Vasyl Kasiyan and Pavlo Tychina, contacted the Folk Art Center.
+Soon, an order was received in Poltava - to go to the village of Bohdanivka, find Bilokur, and inquire about her works.